-How to configure rotation windows for secrets stored in AWS Secrets Manager
+How to configure rotation and rotation windows for secrets stored in AWS Secrets Manager

-Secrets Manager supports familiar cron and rate expressions to specify rotation frequency with rotation windows.
-In this blog post, we will go through the two ways you can specify a custom rotation window to rotate your secret, and how you can set up a custom rotation window for existing secrets.
+Secrets Manager supports familiar cron and rate expressions to specify rotation frequency and rotation windows.
+In this blog post, we will demonstrate how you can configure a secret to be rotated every four hours, how to specify a custom rotation window for your secret using a cron expression, and how you can set up a custom rotation window for existing secrets.
 This post describes the following processes:

 - Set up rotation window by directly specifying a cron expression

 - Enabling a custom rotation window for an existing secret